beartype/beartype/README.rst

 Beartype Exceptions
 -------------------

+Beartype only raises:

+* **Beartype-specific exceptions.** For your safety and ours, exceptions raised beartype are easily distinguished from exceptions raised by everybody else.
+  *All* exceptions raised by beartype are instances of:

+  * Public types importable from the ``beartype.roar`` subpackage.
+  * The beartype.roar.BeartypeException_ abstract base class (ABC).

+* **Disambiguous exceptions.** For your sanity and ours, *every* exception raised by beartype means one thing and one thing only.
+Beartype *never* reuses the same exception class to mean two different things – allowing you to trivially catch and handle the exact exception you're interested in.

 Beartype is fastidious to a fault.
 Exception handling is no... *exception*.
 <sup>punny *or* funny? you decide.</sup>

-Beartype only raises:

-* **Beartype-specific exceptions.** For your safety and ours, *all* exceptions raised by beartype *always* subclass the beartype.roar.BeartypeException_ abstract base class (ABC) – allowing you to trivially differentiate beartype from non-beartype exceptions.
-* **Disambiguous exceptions.** For your sanity and ours, *every* exception raised by beartype means one thing and one thing only.
-Beartype *never* reuses the same exception class to mean two different things – allowing you to trivially catch and handle the exact exception you're interested in.

-Exceptions: when things go wrong, even Reddit goes down.
-DON'T LET THAT HAPPEN.

 Exception API
 ~~~~~~~~~~~~~